Jay Berwanger: Heisman season

 During the 1935 campaign, when he won what was to become the Heisman Trophy, Berwanger rushed for 577 yards, passed for 405, returned kickoffs for 359 yards, scored six touchdowns, and added five extra points for 41 points.
 His team went 4–4 with a 2–3 mark in the Big Ten that season.
 In voting for the award, Berwanger received 84 votes, finishing ahead of Army's Monk Meyer, Notre Dame's William Shakespeare, and Princeton's Pepper Constable.
 He won 43% of the eligible votes cast.

 After college

-In 1936, Berwanger was the first player ever drafted into the National Football League in its inaugural 1936 NFL draft.
+In 1936, Berwanger was the first player ever drafted into the National Football League (NFL) in its inaugural 1936 NFL draft.
 The Philadelphia Eagles selected him, but did not think they would be able to meet his reported salary demands of $1,000 per game.
 They traded his negotiating rights to the Chicago Bears for offensive tackle Art Buss.

 Berwanger initially chose not to sign with the Bears in part to preserve his amateur status so that he could compete for a spot on the U.S. team for the 1936 Summer Olympics in the decathlon.